JosefAlbers/Roy/README.md

 [<img src="https://colab.research.google.com/assets/colab-badge.svg" />](https://colab.research.google.com/github/JosefAlbers/Roy/blob/main/quickstart.ipynb)
 [![DOI](https://zenodo.org/badge/699801819.svg)](https://zenodo.org/badge/latestdoi/699801819)

-Roy is a lightweight alternative to `autogen`, for crafting advanced multi-agent systems using language models.
+Roy is a lightweight alternative to `autogen`, for developing advanced multi-agent systems using language models.
+It redefines the paradigm of LLM application development, emphasizing simplicity, versatility, and transparency.

 ## Features

-- Flexibility: Roy is model-agnostic, eliminating the need for external API keys.
+- **Model-agnostic**: Roy can be used with any language model, eliminating the need for external API keys.
 By default, it employs the 4-bit quantized wizard-coder-python, but you can swap it out for any LLM of your choice.

-- Composability: Roy refines the LLM interactions into modular, adaptable operations, each of which can be used in isolation or composed in myriad ways to create sophisticated workflows.
+- **Modular and composable**: Roy refines LLM interactions into modular, adaptable operations that can be used in isolation or composed in myriad ways to create sophisticated workflows.

-- Clarity: Opposed to frameworks that entangle operations behind multiple layers, Roy is transparent.
+- **Transparent**: Opposed to frameworks that entangle operations behind multiple layers, Roy is transparent.
 Each method serves a distinct purpose, for instance, granting users complete oversight and control over the process.

 ## Quickstart